sari-rev00/pyEnOceanDriver/README.md

 ```
 "0028e8ce" is ID (hex) of transmitter device, and you need to specify EEP on "eep".
 "name", "type", "place" and "comment" shpuld be specified according to your system.
-you have to mark all your transmitter device's infomation on this JSON file.
+You have to mark all your transmitter device's infomation on this JSON file,
-data from the device which is not listed on this file, can't treat this scripts.
+because data from the device which is not listed on this file is not handled on this scripts.<br>

-corresponding EEPs are following.
+Corresponding EEPs are following.<br>
 - F6_02_04 (rocker switch)
 - D5_00_01 (magnet contact sensor)
 - A5_02_05 (temperature sensor)
 - A5_04_01 (tempearture and humidity sensor)

-you can add another EEP, it is required to add corresponding method and function pointer to enocean_equipment_profiles.py
+You can add another EEP, it is required to add corresponding method and function pointer to enocean_equipment_profiles.py.<br>

-start app example with
+Start app example with<br>
 ```
 $ sudo python3 app_example_receive_data_J.py
 ```
-and transmit telegram (e.g. press switch), then you can see telegram data on console like this.
+and transmit telegram (e.g. press switch), then you can see telegram data on console like this.<br>
 ```
 # rocker switch
 {